-I’m the author of Soul Comfort for Cat Lovers: Coping Wisdom for Heart and Soul After the Loss of a Beloved Feline and the booklet Natural Flea Control for Cats Made Simple.
-I have written about cat care for Amazing Wellness magazine, and have been featured in Modern Cat magazine.
+I’m the author of Soul Comfort for Cat Lovers: Coping Wisdom for Heart and Soul After the Loss of a Beloved Feline, have written about cat care for Amazing Wellness magazine, and have been featured in Modern Cat magazine.

 Why am writing about all this?